flexible-address-space/eurosys22-artifact/README.md

 following the same layout as shown in the submission.
 The data are printed directly to `stdout` in LaTeX table format.
 Running `python smart.py` will generate the write amplification ratios shown in the table.
+Note that for `smart.py`, you will need to update the variable `base` in the source code to the corresponding data written size in GB (1 or 16) to get the correct write amplification ratio.
+The default value is 1.

 #### Figure 10